 Autumn Hill Books is an independent non-profit press based in the Midwest.
 We publish works of translation and our focus is contemporary world literature.
 More recently, AHB launched a new online literature magazine EM—DASH, which features essays, fiction, and poetry either excerpted from or inspired by our published titles.
 We also have two imprints: 91st Meridian Press and Anomalous Press.

-Russell Valentino is the founder and editor of Autumn Hill Books.
+Russell Valentino is the founder of and senior editor at AHB.
 His translations from the Italian and Croatian have been nominated for the International IMPAC Dublin Literary Award and the Book of the Year Awards held by Foreword Magazine.
-He is a professor of Slavic Languages and Literatures at Indiana University.
+He is a professor of Slavic and comparative literature at Indiana University, and his blog "the unlight bearableness of translating a really great title," can be found here.